DavidBPerry/Computational_Embroidery_Workshop_IDeATe/README.md

 ---
 ## The Tools - Intro to Machines and PEmbroider
-### What is a Sewing Machine?
+### What is an Embroidery Machine?

 ###### *Click [Here](https://docs.google.com/presentation/d/e/2PACX-1vTAdaZe6wcDj0Bdsu92sa7bdMMFb0F99oHa8dLMGpH5MlVAOQsQtwssvYYpROB5wzAfOXuxg8wqC0Gc/pub?start=false&loop=false&delayms=15000) for slide deck*

 ![Sewing Cat Gif](https://media.tenor.com/n-9i38BYM-EAAAAM/costura-swing.gif)

-Here discuss a lil' bit of the history and inner workings of sewing machines.
-Then we'll discuss how embroidery move fabric under the needle, during stitching, to create an image or design.
+Here we'll discuss the history and inner workings of sewing & embroidery machines.
+We'll dig into how embroidery machines move fabric under the needle, during stitching, to create an image or design.

 ### What is PEmbroider